zigbeer/areq/README.md

 **Arguments**

-* emitter (*EventEmitter*): The emitter that emits the events for your listening to resolve the asynchronous responses.
+1. `emitter` (*EventEmitter*): The emitter that emits the events for your listening to resolve the asynchronous responses.
-* areqTimeout (*Number*): The default timeout in milliseconds.
+2. `areqTimeout` (*Number*, optional): The default timeout in milliseconds.
 If elapsed time from the moment of a request sending out has reached this setting, the request will be rejected with a timeout error.
 If it is not given, a value of 30000 ms will be used as the default.

 **Returns:**

-* (_Object_) Returns an instance of Areq class.
+* (_Object_): Returns an instance of Areq class.

 **Example**